QXlab/QXlab.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-(If this page does not display appropriately, please zoom out to 90%)
+(If not displaying appropriately, please zoom out the page.)

 I am an associate professor.
 This is Dr. Test Account's home on the web!